 The only thing that counts is faith expressing itself through love.
 Gal.
 5:6

-Lord Jesus, there are so many things we intensely crave about our coming life in the new heaven and new earth.
+Lord Jesus, there are so many things that make us crave your return.
 For starters, “no more death or mourning or crying or pain” (Rev. 21:4).
-But in light of our current culture of vitriol and scorn, rancor and acrimony, we long for the Day when the every-nation family of God will be made perfect in love (1Jn.3:1-1).
+But in light of our current culture of relational fight, spite, and flight, we long for the Day when your every-nation Bride will be made perfect in love (1Jn.3:1-1).

 Finally, (and fully), we’ll love each other the way you love us, Jesus.
-Such a state of relational glory is inconceivable to us.
-Each of our relationships will be perfect, beautiful, and fulfilling—an expression of the life, joy and intimacy you’ve always enjoyed with the Father and Holy Spirit.
+The New Command (John 13:34-35) will no longer have to be commanded.
+All of our relationships will be perfect, beautiful, and fulfilling—an expression of the life, joy and intimacy you enjoy with the Father and Holy Spirit.

-Jesus, finally, your church—your beloved Bride, will love the way you love us.
-There’ll be no more church splits or spats; no more worship wars or wagging tongues; no more denominational petulance or theological arrogance; no more church shopping or church hopping; no more bickering, backbiting or bitterness.
+No more church splits or spats; no more worship wars or wagging tongues; no more church shopping or hopping; no more bickering, backbiting, or bitterness.
 Hasten that Day, Lord.